West Wales lines: Current services

-Until 2013, train services on the West Wales line were compromised by the existence of a stretch of single track on the otherwise double-track main line.
+Until 2013, services on the West Wales line were compromised by the existence of a stretch of single track on the otherwise double-tracked main line.
 This 5 mi stretch of single track is between Cockett West Junction in the western suburbs of Swansea and Duffryn West Junction to the east of Llanelli.
-Within this section the River Loughor was crossed on a viaduct which required significant works to accommodate two tracks.
-Plans were advanced to replace the viaduct and restore double track, and this was completed in April 2013.
+Within this section, the River Loughor was crossed on a viaduct which required significant works to accommodate two tracks.
+Plans were advanced to replace the viaduct and restore the double track, and this was completed in April 2013.

 One intermediate station, Gowerton, also lies on this single-track stretch, with just the former Down (westbound) platform in use for trains in either direction.
-The disused former Up platform (without track) is still in existence.
+The disused former up platform (without track) is still in existence.
 Less than half of all trains passing through Gowerton can be scheduled to make stops owing to pathing limitations.
 Additionally, this tight pathing compromised route performance which can amplify delays and hence impact connections into and out of the long-distance Intercity services between Swansea, Cardiff and London.
-This is important since there are many interchange passengers from the Pembroke Dock line (which is mainly served by trains terminating at Swansea) for Cardiff and English destinations.
+This is important since there are many interchange passengers from the Pembroke Dock line, which is mainly served by trains terminating at Swansea, for Cardiff and English destinations.

-The double tracking work between Cockett and Dyffryn was completed by July 2013 with a revamped Gowerton railway station having the disused platform brought back into use.
-This resulted in Gowerton railway station having an additional 95 trains stopping there every week.
+The double tracking work between Cockett and Dyffryn was completed by July 2013, with a revamped Gowerton railway station having the disused platform brought back into use.
+This resulted in Gowerton station having an additional 95 trains stopping there every week.

-Additional problems are also found on the Single Lead Junction at Swansea Loop East junction (north of station), which causes conflict between trains from west of Swansea and the eastbound mainline High Speed Train services.
-There are two passenger companies operating; Transport for Wales Rail and Great Western Railway.
+Additional problems are also found on the Single Lead Junction at Swansea Loop East junction (north of Swansea station), which causes conflict between trains from west of Swansea and the eastbound main line High Speed Train services.

 Great Western Railway introduced a new timetable in 2023, significantly increasing the service on the West Wales line.
 Their change added 65 trains every week on the line, extending services which previously started or terminated at Swansea to call at Llanelli, Pembrey & Burry Port and Carmarthen.

-Transport for Wales, Iarnród Éireann and Stena Line promotes SailRail using the Fishguard Harbour to Rosslare Europort service which links with the Iarnród Éireann trains to Dublin Connolly on the Dublin–Rosslare railway line.
+Transport for Wales, Iarnród Éireann and Stena Line promote SailRail using the Fishguard Harbour to service, which links with the Iarnród Éireann trains to on the Dublin–Rosslare railway line.

 Route

-The cities, towns and villages served by the route are listed below.
-Towns in italics are served by InterCity express services.
+The cities, towns and villages served by the route are listed below; those in italics are served by InterCity express services.